getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 - Optimize for making sure performance data is always sent to Sentry.
 - Open the SDK up for future work where we support batch span ingestion instead of relying on a transaction solely.

+# Planned Work

+The RFC proposal comes in two steps.

+1. Introduce three new top level methods, `Sentry.startActiveSpan` and `Sentry.startSpan` and their language specific variants as well as `Sentry.setMeasurement`.

+This allows us to de-emphasize the concept of transactions from users, and instead have them think about spans.
+This also removes the overhead of thinking about hubs/scopes and instead introduces a new concept of an active span.
+Under the hood, `Sentry.startActiveSpan` and `Sentry.startSpan` should create transactions/spans as appropriate. `Sentry.setMeasurement` is used to abstract away `transaction.setMeasurement` and similar.

+2. Introduce a new span schema that is aligned with OpenTelemetry.

+We change the data model that is referenced and used internally inside the SDK to better reflect OpenTelemetry.
+This involves adding shims for backwards compatibility, and removing redundant fields.
+This must be done in a backwards compatible way.

 # Background

 Right now every SDK has both the concept of transactions and spans - and to a user they both exist as vehicles of performance data.
 In addition, the transaction exists as the carrier of distributed tracing information ([dynamic sampling context](https://develop.sentry.dev/sdk/performance/dynamic-sampling-context/) and [sentry-trace info](https://develop.sentry.dev/sdk/performance/#header-sentry-trace)), although this is going to change with the advent of tracing without performance support in the SDKs.